 Investor Bulletin: Performance Claims

 The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to educate investors about investment performance claims.
-If you are in the market for an investment, you will likely come across sales and marketing materials that describe an investment’s performance.
-You should know that performance information can be presented in many different ways.
-Before making a decision, always make sure you understand how any performance claim is calculated and presented – and whether or not the claim is reliable and applies to your particular circumstances.
+If you are in the market for an investment or investment firm, you may come across sales and marketing materials that describe an investment’s performance or the performance of an investment firm.
+You should know that performance information can be presented in many different ways and that past performance does not necessarily predict future results.
+Before making a decision, always make sure you understand how any performance claim is calculated and presented – and whether or not the claim seems too good to be true and the investment or professional makes sense for you given your particular circumstances.
 Here are a few things to consider.

 How is performance calculated and presented?